seanwhs/Tutorials/NextJS/Geymatter-Ledger/Appendices/A-DB-Schema.md

 | `creditAmount` | `numeric(14,2)` | NOT NULL, default `0` | |
 | `createdAt` | `timestamp` | NOT NULL, default now | |

 **Invariant enforced entirely in application code (`postJournalEntry`), never at the database constraint level:** for any given `journalEntryId`, `SUM(debitAmount) = SUM(creditAmount)`.
-No database-level `CHECK` constraint enforces this — it's guaranteed exclusively by the fact that every write path in the entire application passes through `postJournalEntry`, which is why that discipline matters so much (Part 6).
+No database-level `CHECK` constraint enforces this — it's guaranteed exclusively by the fact that every write path in the entire application passes through `postJournalEntry`.

+**New invariant, established by Part 14.2:** an entry is **never** deleted or edited in place once posted — not even when "undone."
+The only mutation ever applied to an already-posted entry is flipping `isVoided` to `true` and setting `voidedAt`.
+Reversal is always additive (a brand-new entry), never destructive.

+**How voiding actually composes with the engine, in one sentence:** `voidJournalEntry` (Part 14.2) reads an entry's existing lines, builds a mirror-image line set (every debit becomes a credit and vice versa), and feeds that mirror set straight back through the same `postJournalEntry` used everywhere else — meaning a reversal entry is guaranteed balanced for exactly the same reason any other entry is: it never bypasses the one trusted engine.

 ---